agency-quill/agency/documentation/responsive-grid.md

-it's # Responsive grid
+# Responsive grid
 >_Responsive Web design is the approach that suggests that design and development should respond to the user's behavior and environment based on screen size, platform and orientation._ &ndash; [Responsive Web Design - What It Is And How To Use It](https://www.smashingmagazine.com/2011/01/guidelines-for-responsive-web-design/)

 Ethan Marcotte introduced the concept of responsive design in his 2010 _A List Apart_ article [Responsive Web Design](https://alistapart.com/article/responsive-web-design).
 The idea is pretty simple.
-Responsive design uses `CSS` to render `HTML` differently depending on the user's device and behavior.
-In practice it is a little more complex.
+Responsive design uses `CSS` to render `HTML` differently depending on the user's device.
+It's a little more complicated in practice.

-The foundation of responsive design is the __responsive grid__ which uses a combination of cropping, scaling and wrapping to render web pages across different viewport sizes.
+The foundation of responsive design is the __responsive grid__, which uses a combination of cropping, scaling and wrapping to render web pages across different viewports.

 ## The underlying functionality
 There are some elements, units, properties and functions in `HTML5` and `CSS3` that make responsive grids possible.
 Below are a few of the more important ones.